josephmulindwa/Simple-Art-using-LSTM/README.md

 - The code loads a model or creates one and fits it.
 - Then it predicts the next pixel repeatedly and creates a new image, which is similar to the original one its given
 - The difference between the grayscales of the predicted image and the original image is calculated.
 - A threshold is then applied to attempt to detect edges/anomalies thus leading to the artistic view.
+Note that you can change the threshold "thresh" to yield different results